HewlettPackard/hpe-sd-cloud/docker/examples/compose/sd-prometheus/README.md

 This exporter will read the alerts from Service Director **Self Monitor** tool written in a log file.
 This exporter reads the log file and exports the metrics in a format suitable for Prometheus.

-#### SQL Exporter
+#### JSON Exporter

-[SQL Exporter](https://github.com/free/sql_exporter) is a configuration driven exporter that exposes metrics gathered from DBMSs, for use by the Prometheus monitoring system.
-Out of the box, it provides support for EnterpriseDB but any DBMS, for which a Go driver is available, may be monitored after rebuilding the binary with the DBMS driver included.

-This exporter connects to the table and exports the database metrics in a format suitable for Prometheus.
+Our provided Json Exporter is a customization of [prometheus-jsonpath-exporter](https://github.com/project-sunbird/prometheus-jsonpath-exporter), which is distributed using MIT license.
+It contacts HPESA's REST api and expose its metrics, for use by the Prometheus monitoring system.

 ### Prometheus